Schneider and Associates Insurance Agencies

 Click it.
 Read it.
 Cover it.

-Get a glimpse of the risks you face and how your insurance can protect what matters most.
+Get a glimpse of the risks you face and how your insurance can help protect what matters most.

 Any establishment that sells, serves, or assists in the purchase or use of liquor is open to a liability claim as a consequence of someone getting inebriated to the extent that injuries or property damage result.